Introduction

 Can I use a neutral wire from a different circuit?

-No—always use the neutral wire that corresponds to the circuit you are working on to avoid potential overloads and safety hazards.
+It’s important to always use the neutral wire that matches the circuit you’re working on to prevent overloads and safety risks.

 How can I identify the neutral wire in my electrical system?

-Yes, if you look for the wire that is typically white or gray in color and is connected to the neutral bus bar in your electrical panel.
+The neutral wire is usually white or gray and connects to the neutral bus bar in your electrical panel.

 What should I do if I suspect my neutral wire is damaged?